tendermint/tendermint/spec/abci/abci.md

 `Response*` or tx.
 A `Response*` or tx may contain multiple events with duplicate `type` values, where each distinct entry is meant to categorize attributes for a particular event.
-Every key and value in an event's attributes must be UTF-8 encoded strings along with the even type itself.
+Every key and value in an event's attributes must be UTF-8 encoded strings along with the event type itself.

 Example: